2021 Palawan division plebiscite

 The Palawan division plebiscite was a plebiscite held in the province of Palawan, Philippines on March 13, 2021.
 As required by Republic Act No. 11259, the plebiscite was conducted to consent the residents of Palawan on the proposal to divide the province into three separate provinces: Palawan del Norte, Palawan del Sur, and Palawan Oriental.

 It was originally scheduled to take place on May 11, 2020, but was postponed indefinitely due to quarantine measures implemented in response to the COVID-19 pandemic in the Philippines.
 It was eventually held on March 13, 2021.
-The province rejected the proposal according to the final tally that was published on March 16.
+The voters rejected the proposal according to the final tally that was published on March 16.

 Background

 During the Spanish colonial period, what is the current province of Palawan was organized into the province of Calamianes in 1818.
 It was later divided into two provinces: Castilla and Asturias, later it was divided into three districts, the two named provinces, and Balabac.
 In 1902, during the American colonial period, Americans established civil rule in northern Palawan, calling it "Paragua".
 A year later, it was reorganized to include the southern portions under the name of "Palawan".